stan-dev/design-docs/designs/0005-static-matrices.md

 using ChainableStack = AutodiffStackSingleton<vari_base, chainable_alloc>;
 ```

-3. Additional PRs for the current arithmetic operators for `var` to accept `vari_value<T>` object types.
+3. Additional PRs for the current arithmetic operators for `var` to accept `var_value<Eigen>` types.
    - Since the new operations work on matrix types, `chain()` methods of the current operators will need to be specialized for matrix, vector, and scalar inputs.

 4. Add additional specialized methods for constant matrices.
  - All of our current reverse mode specializations require an `Eigen::Matrix<var>`, which then assumes it needs to generate `N * M` `vari`.
-Specializations will need to be added for `var_type<Eigen::Matrix<var>>`
+Specializations will need to be added for `var_type<Eigen::Matrix<T>>`

+5. Generalize the current autodiff testing framework to work with constant matrices.

+6. Add specializations for `operands_and_partials`, `scalar_seq_view`, `value_of` and other helper functions needed for the distributions.

-5. In the stanc3 compiler, support detection and substitution of `matrix/vector/row_vector` types for constant matrix types.
+7. In the stanc3 compiler, support detection and substitution of `matrix/vector/row_vector` types for constant matrix types.

-6. Create a design document for allowing type attributes in the stan language.
+8. Create a design document for allowing type attributes in the stan language.

-7. Add a `const` type attribute to the stan language.
+9. Add a `const` type attribute to the stan language.

 Steps (1) and (2) have been completed in the example branch with some work done on (3).
-Step (5-7) have been chosen specifically to allow more time to discuss the stan language implementation.
+Step (7-9) have been chosen specifically to allow more time to discuss the stan language implementation.
 The compiler can perform an optimization step while parsing the stan program to see if a `matrix/vector/row_vector`:

 1. Does not perform assignment after the first declaration.
 2. Uses methods that have constant matrix implementations in stan math.